Skip to content

 To view more information please view the above timeline which shows circa £22K was about to be handed back to the community.

-Welney Parishioners, please see below continuation, you must decide Ken Goodger’s statement saying, the problem with the Clerk should have been dealt with myself when i was a councillor.
+Welney Parishioners, please see below continuation, you must decide whether you agree with Ken Goodger’s statement saying, the problem with the Clerk should have been dealt with myself when I was a councillor.

-To listen to the conversation between me and Ken Goodger please listen below.
+To listen to the conversation between me and Ken Goodger please listen to my recording

-Please note at the end the ex Chairman who was chairman for the complete period of the Fraudulent activities of the former Parish Clerk, says at the end of the conversation “You were a Councillor, you had a chance to sort it, you didn’t and we’re here now and we’re quite happy with it…” Then Mr Goodger cut me off in the public participation meeting stating you should have done it in office anybody else and BCllr Rose put a question to Mr Goodger stopping me in my tracks, so i could not put it to the meeting that myself as Chair and Police Liaison officer in March 2021 put the deal that Cox and Gardner had brokered with the DC in charge to the full WPC agreed to allow a caution and collect the money.
-I feel it rather extraordinary that several councillors/Borough Councillors were at that meeting were the agreement was made were also at the meeting of 7th December 2021 were it was decided to drop the case not collect the money and just serve a caution. (see images below)
+Please note that the ex Chairman, who was chairman for the complete period of the Fraudulent activities of the former Parish Clerk, says at the end of the conversation, “You were a Councillor, you had a chance to sort it, you didn’t and we’re here now and we’re quite happy with it…” Then Mr Goodger cut me off in the public participation meeting stating, “… you should have done it in office, not anybody else”.
+Borough Councillor Rose put a question to Mr Goodger, stopping me in my tracks, so I could not put it to the meeting that myself, as Chair, and the Police Liaison officer, in March 2021, put the deal that Cox and Gardner had brokered with the DC in charge to the full WPC, and they agreed to allow a caution and collect the money.
+I feel it rather extraordinary that several councillors/Borough Councillors who were at that meeting where the agreement was made, were also at the meeting of 7th December 2021 when it was decided to drop the case, not collect the money, and just serve a caution.
+(See images below)

-What i am saying loud and clear is that Mr Goodger re-joined the Welney Parish Council just prior to the meeting of 7th December 2021 where it was agreed to terminate the case he badly broke the rules by not declaring an interest in the matter.
-I am saying as he was the boss of the former clerk when she perpetrated the theft no way should he of been involved in any discussions on the way forward in connection with the theft.
+What I am saying loud and clear is that Mr Goodger re-joined the Welney Parish Council just prior to the meeting of 7th December 2021, where it was agreed to terminate the case.
+He badly broke the rules by not declaring an interest in the matter.
+I am saying, as he was the boss of the former Clerk when she perpetrated the theft, no way should he have been involved in any discussions on the way forward in connection with the theft.

-Cox and Gardener situation theses 2 people were methodical and produced very sound thefts figures i personally had worked with on projects over many years were Cox was a spot on financial controller to me it was a big feather in there capes for them to brocker a deal with D/I Forman that bought the perpetrator to the table with voluntary offered to pay the balance of stolen monies back circa just south of 22k as 8 k of the totals 30k was paid back to cover former clerks track in 2017
+Cox and Gardener situation These two people were methodical and produced very sound thefts figures.
+I personally had worked on projects over many years where Cox was a spot-on financial controller.
+To me, it was a big feather in their caps for them to broker a deal with D/C Forman that bought the perpetrator to the table, with her voluntarily offering to pay the balance of stolen monies back – circa just south of £22k, as £8k of the total’s £30k was paid back to cover the former clerk’s track in 2017.

-When the D/C put this plea bargain to me as WPC chair i was very pleased and once the the D/C superior’s had given approval from my hospital bed i gave Millard the current WPC Clerk The D/C ,contacts who put it before extra the extraordinary WPC meeting 15th March 2021 to get unanimous approval it was becoming obvious to me i was in no fit state to continue as chair see my closing report 4 may 2021 which i am sure will portray i was expecting the clerks theft monies to soon be in WPC Bank for the rest of 2021 i was mainly hospitalised by September 2021 it was very obvious due to my personal health i must resign it was sod’s law that my colleagues Dr Pratley and John Loveday had life changing events hit them Plus Cox became a full time carer also our An ex chair Tim Bennett died this situation diluted the fight for justice it appears the D/C broke her leg and her final visit to interview allotments hold to very some £600 cash never happen apparently staling the repayment cox figures we perfect but it seems police ran into a difficult illness. overworked plus no training in fraud the case starts to fall apart computer evidences not up-to date with figures chaotic plus the situation further complicated a fraction of WPC as fraud happened under there nose’s they just want it to go away so there are 2 parties caught with there trousers down.
-So to speak whistle blowers start asking questions police and WPC someone in Hierarchy of police and WPC only card is the DARVO technique in this instance Giles ex chair/ stroke WPC council fraud liaison officer he asked questions of DC who was in charge of clerks theft plus he asked questions of original chair during the period clerk stole money.
+When the D/C put this plea bargain to me as WPC Chair, I was very pleased and, once the the D/C superiors had given approval, from my hospital bed I gave Millard, the WPC Clerk at that time, the D/C’s contact details and communications.
+Millard put it before extra the extraordinary WPC meeting of 15th March 2021, to get unanimous approval.
+It was becoming obvious to me that I was in no fit state to continue as Chair.
+See my closing report of 4 May 2021, which I am sure will portray that I was expecting the Clerk’s theft monies to soon be in the WPC Bank.
+For the rest of 2021, I was mainly hospitalised.
+By September 2021, it was very obvious, due to my personal health, that I must resign.
+It was sod’s law that my colleagues Dr Pratley and John Loveday had life changing events hit them, plus Cox became a full-time carer.
+Also, our An ex-Chair, Tim Bennett died.
+This situation diluted the fight for justice.
+It appears that the D/C broke her leg and her final visit to interview allotment holders, to verify some payments amounting to £600 cash, never happened, thus stalling the repayment.
+Cox’s figures were perfect, but it seems that the police ran into a difficult illness – overworked, plus no training in fraud.
+The case starts to fall apart – computer evidences not up-to date, with figures chaotic, plus the situation was further complicated by a fraction of the WPC.
+As the fraud happened under their noses, they just want it to go away.
+So, there are two parties caught with their trousers down, so to speak, when whistle blowers start asking questions – WPC and someone in the hierarchy of the police.
+Their only card is the DARVO technique.
+In this instance, the whistle blower is Giles, ex chair/stroke WPC fraud liaison officer.
+He asked questions of the DC who was in charge of the Clerk’s theft investigation, and he asked questions of the original WPC Chair during the period Clerk stole the money.

 More detailed information can be found on Peter Cox’s Website